progress/corticon-angular-insurance/README.md

 ### Project Description
 This is an app that shows the use of Corticon in an AngularJS healthcare app.
 Currently Corticon is only called for the gender question.
+You can view the app at http://health-insurance-22573.onmodulus.net/

 ### Directory Descriptions